 - 1. If a test or quiz is missed for ANY reason, a grade of 0 will be given.
 There will be no make-up tests or quizzes given except for University approved functions. - 2.
-The lowest of the four test grades will be dropped. - 3.
 Any person who must miss a scheduled test and/or quiz because of an official University function must reschedule and take this test and/or quiz at a time BEFORE the test and/or quiz is scheduled to be given.
-NO OTHER rescheduling will be allowed. - 4.
+NO OTHER rescheduling will be allowed. - 3.
 A two-day grace period will be extended for software assignments with a 50% penalty attached to the late assignment.
-No software assignments will be accepted after the two-day grace period, for any reason. - 5.
-An "I" grade will not be given without the permission of the Department of Mathematics, Computer and Information Science.
+No software assignments will be accepted after the two-day grace period, for any reason.